kyhomelab/HP-Firmware-Update-Project/README.md

 ![Script2](https://imgur.com/jkOlSA0.jpg)

-> Ran the command with the BIOS password again and it seems to continue going through
-> Need to figure out why it stops when I remove the Bios password
+> Ran the command with the BIOS password again and it seems to continue going through.
+Need to figure out why it stops when I remove the Bios password.